Office Copiers for Law Firms: Think Before You Buy.

 Copiers and multifunction printers are a commonplace item in law firms.
 Whether you’re running a small legal practice or are part of a large firm, copiers are not a luxury, but a true need for legal professionals.

-Choosing the best copier for a law office is important, and just picking the least expensive, or the one on sales can have costly consequences that will be felt not only by legal assistants and administrative staff, but also by counsel and clients.
-In the long run, the right copier or multifunction printer is an investment that will pay dividend in efficiency and speed.
+Choosing the best copier for a law office is important, and just picking the least expensive, or the one on sale can have costly consequences that will be felt not only by legal assistants and administrative staff but also by counsel and clients.
+In the long run, the right copier or multifunction printer is an investment that will pay dividends in efficiency and speed.

 You also need a solution that allows your law firm to track and expense these processes.
 Bates stamping, scanning to email, security features, and more are crucial capabilities your copier needs to deliver to your office.

 Just picking the least expensive copier isn’t enough: due diligence is as important in a multifunction printer or office copier as for any other business investment decision.
 Make sure you go through this list and check your boxes diligently before you pick your next office copier.

 Capturing document scans is a memory-intensive process for law firms.
 Make sure your copier has fast scanning capabilities, and that it is able to store images for large legal files.
 Make sure you investigate whether document management software is available on your machine, or what upgrades are available for it.
 An ideal solution will save physical space in your office and make document access a lot easier, by allowing your paralegal staff to simply keyword-search for documents and case files.